Robert-Philippe Dollfus: Career

 Robert-Philippe Dollfus was born in Paris on July 20, 1887, in a family of Protestant tradition.
-His father was Gustave Frédéric Dollfus, famous French geologist and malacologist.
+His father was Gustave Frédéric Dollfus, a French geologist and malacologist.

 Very early on, he attended the laboratories of Alfred Giard and that of Alfred Blanchard.
 As early as 1912, at the age of 25, he established the notion of metacercaria, a stage of the lifecycle of Digenea.
-In 1914, he was on an oceanographic mission aboard the Research Vessel "Pourquoi Pas?" under the orders of Jean-Baptiste Charcot.
+In 1914, he was on an oceanographic mission aboard the Research Vessel Pourquoi-Pas under the orders of Jean-Baptiste Charcot.
 During the Second World War, he was a stretcher bearer and auxiliary doctor.

-Between the wars, he occupied the very modest function of "préparateur" in a laboratory of the National Museum of Natural History in Paris.
-However, he was able to carry out scientific expeditions in Morocco (1923-1928), the Red Sea (1928-1929) and in 1929-1930 in the Atlantic on the RV "Pourquoi Pas?".
-He then studied fish and crustaceans, but began to study parasites, under the supervision of famous French parasitologist Émile Brumpt.
+Between the wars, he worked as a "préparateur" in a laboratory of the National Museum of Natural History in Paris.
+However, he was able to carry out scientific expeditions in Morocco (1923-1928), the Red Sea (1928-1929) and in 1929-1930 in the Atlantic on the RV Pourquoi-Pas.
+He then studied fish and crustaceans, but began to study parasites, under the supervision of French parasitologist Émile Brumpt.

 In 1941, he defended his thesis on Trypanorhyncha Cestodes, published in 1942.
 He was elected President of the Zoological Society of France in 1940.
 He then became Director of a laboratory at the École Pratique des Hautes Etudes in Paris.
-After the Second World War, he became a confirmed and famous helminthologist and parasitologist, but never succeeded in obtaining a post of Professor at the National Museum of Natural History.
+After the Second World War, he became a confirmed helminthologist and parasitologist, but never succeeded in obtaining a post of Professor at the National Museum of Natural History.
 In 1957, despite his retirement, he continued to work every day at the National Museum of Natural History, practically until his death in 1976.
 In 1962, he was elected President of the French Society of Parasitology.

 Every spring, Robert-Philippe Dollfus went to Morocco, where his daughter lived, to work at the Institut Scientifique Chérifien.
 He produced articles on helminths and a Catalog of Fishes from the Atlantic Coast of Morocco.

-Robert-Philippe Dollfus’s immense scientific collections are now in the National Museum of Natural History in Paris.
+Robert-Philippe Dollfus’s scientific collections are now in the National Museum of Natural History in Paris.